scriptotek/almar/README.md

 ## Usage

-Before using the tool, make sure you hve set the vocabulary code (`vocabulary.marc_code`) for the vocabulary you want to work with in `lokar.yml`.
+Before using the tool, make sure you hve set the vocabulary code (`vocabulary.marc_code`) for the vocabulary you want to work with in `almar.yml`.

-Note: The tool will only make changes to fields having a `$2` value that matches the `vocabulary.marc_code` code set in your `lokar.yml` file.
+Note: The tool will only make changes to fields having a `$2` value that matches the `vocabulary.marc_code` code set in your `almar.yml` file.

 Getting help:

-* `lokar -h` to show help
+* `almar -h` to show help
-* `lokar rename -h` to show help for the "rename" subcommand
+* `almar rename -h` to show help for the "rename" subcommand

 ### Rename a subject heading

 To replace "Term" with "New term" in 650 fields:

-    lokar rename '650 Term' 'New term'
+    almar rename '650 Term' 'New term'

 or, since 650 is defined as the default field, you can also use the shorthand:

-    lokar rename 'Term' 'New term'
+    almar rename 'Term' 'New term'

 To work with any other field than the 650 field, the field number must be explicit:

-    lokar rename '655 Term' 'New term'`
+    almar rename '655 Term' 'New term'`

 Supported fields are 084, 648, 650, 651 and 655.